 The last car combat game to be developed by SingleTrac, Twisted Metal 2 is considered by most of its fans to be the pinnacle of the series.
 The fighting takes place between a wide array of vehicles using an eclectic arrangement of weaponry.
 There are eight different locales around the world, many featuring destructible buildings and landmarks. |

-The plot - the least important element in games of this kind - is simple: you are competing in a worldwide car combat game staged by the a powerful man named Calypso.
-You pick your vehicle from an array of heavily-modified cars, including a flamethrowing Chevette, a spinning F1, to a dangerous contraption that consists of nothing more than two monster wheels (with you strapped in the middle).
-You then play through a series of arena throughout the world, picking up weapons and trying to kill other vehicles before you are toast.
+The plot – the least important element in games of this kind – is simple: you are competing in a worldwide car combat game staged by a powerful man named Calypso.
+You pick from an array of heavily-modified cars, including a flamethrowing Chevette, a spinning F1, to a dangerous contraption that consists of nothing more than two monster wheels (with you strapped in the middle).
+You then play in a bevy of arenas throughout the world, picking up weapons and respecting the axiom of "toast or be toast".